-The free STA permits are for waterfowl hunting in STAs that are open to hunting, and are available by random draw through the Total Licensing System.
+The free STA permits are for waterfowl hunting in STAs that are open to hunting, and are available by random draw through the Recreational License Issuance System.
 You can apply online at license.myfwc.com, choose "Limited Entry / Quota Permits and Applications", or complete the appropriate worksheet and present to any license agent or tax collector agent.
 Application deadlines and drawing dates are listed on the individual worksheets.

 You must have a valid Management Area Permit or license that includes a Management Area Permit unless you are exempt.

 These waterfowl hunting areas are a cooperative effort of the South Florida Water Management District and Florida Fish and Wildlife Conservation Commission (FWC) in order to provide additional opportunities for recreation on public lands in South Florida.

 Stormwater Treatment Area One-West (STA-1W) is a 6,700 acre constructed wetland located in central Palm Beach County.

 Stormwater Treatment Area Two (STA-2) is a 9195-acre constructed wetland located about 3 miles north of the Palm Beach / Broward County line on HWY 27.

 Stormwater Treatment Area Three-Four (STA-3/4) is a 17,000 acre constructed wetland located at the intersection of the L-5 levee and US 27 at the Palm Beach / Broward County line.

 Stormwater Treatment Area Five (STA-5) is a 5,200 acre constructed wetland located in eastern Hendry County at the Hendry / Palm Beach County line.